dannyhammer/toad/README.md

     ./toad-<version>
     ```

-**Note**: Development has primarily been done on Linux (Ubuntu 22.04), with minimal testing on Windows 10 and no testing on MacOS.
+**Note**: Development has primarily been done on Linux (Ubuntu 22.04), with minimal testing on Windows 10 and MacOS.
-If you are willing to test the installation and execution of Toad on other operating systems, please provide feedback!

 ## Features